That Awkward Personal Branding – Improving your LinkedIn Profile

 Clever photographers have figured it out, and will offer suggestions to clients for the perfect LinkedIn photo.
 Information graphic companies are offering the use of programs that can transform all that information into a poster, which can be added to your profile.
 Perhaps it’s inevitable that communications people would start to assess and suggest how to achieve a better digital persona.
 In any case, I would suggest this:

-- The same rules apply to LinkedIn as apply to resumes, times ten.
+- Be honest: The same rules apply to LinkedIn as apply to resumes, times ten.
 If you include false information on your LinkedIn page, someone, somewhere will spot it and talk about it.
 I’ve had no less than four people approach me about a particular colleague’s “inaccurate” LinkedIn page.
 I use the word inaccurate, they used words like, liar, faker, self-centered, conceited, who does that jerk think …well you get the picture.
 That can have a serious impact on your reputation, the very thing you are trying to protect and promote.

-- My best piece of advice is, don’t be shy.
+- Don’t be shy: My best piece of advice is, don’t be shy.
 There are no prizes for the most modest LinkedIn page and no potential or current employer, client or colleague is looking at your profile to see how mediocre you are, so take the opportunity to shine and show your best sides.
 Showing your best includes always taking the time to be polite in LinkedIn’s various communities.

 - Ask for advice: If it feels really weird then ask a friend or colleague to help you fill it out so you don’t let unhelpful modesty get the best of you.
 Don’t forget t look to LinedIn itself for best practices and tips.
 There are professional services like storeylineresumes.com who can help you with your resume and your LinkedIn profile.

 Above all, think about the old Dove commercial slogan, you’re more beautiful than you think.